scrayosnet/passage/README.md

 ## Feature Highlights

-* Connect your Minecraft network without any proxy or ongoing connection with excellent reliability and performance.
+* Connect your Minecraft network without any proxy or permanent connection with excellent reliability and performance, ready within seconds.
 * Route your players to dynamic servers using Service discovery and an algorithm of your preference.
 * Stay always online and drop no player connections during your maintenance or partial outages.
 * Authenticate and validate your players with custom logic, to prevent any load from your backend servers.